hrai/auto-capitalise-sentence/README.md

 # What is this extension?

-Firefox/Microsoft Edge Chromium add-on to automatically capitalise the first letter of a sentence while typing.
+Firefox/Microsoft Edge Chromium add-on to automatically capitalise words while typing.

 ## Features